How Long Does Percocet® Stay in Your System?

 Is Percocet® Addictive?

 Yes.
-Because Percocet® contains oxycodone, it is a Schedule II controlled substance with recognized risk for misuse and dependence.
-Even when taken as prescribed, some people can develop tolerance (needing more for the same effect) and physical dependence (withdrawal symptoms when stopping).
+Because Percocet® contains oxycodone, it is a Schedule II controlled substance and carries a recognized risk of misuse and dependence.
+Even when taken as prescribed, some people develop tolerance and physical dependence.

 Potential signs of misuse may include: